-In 2016, Jay also co-founded “Operation Fishing Freedom” – a television show which tells Veterans stories – through THEIR eyes.
+In 2016, Jay also co-founded "Operation Fishing Freedom" – a television show which tells Veterans stories – through THEIR eyes.
 Each episode features a different US Military Veteran and explains the HEROISM that these men and women face BOTH in the military and in home life.
-The show airs 52 weeks/year on the Sportsman Channel and World Fishing Network.
+The show airs 52 weeks/year on Discovery Channel and several other national television networks.

 Jay is dedicated to making sure this country takes care of our US Military Veterans.
 He has vowed to make a difference in Veterans lives – even if it is one at a time...

-Jay has a beautiful wife of 15 years and is the head coach of his 12 year old son’s ice hockey team.
+Jay has a beautiful wife (Kris) of 19 years and is heavily involved in his Son’s (Justin) ice hockey team.